 789's get to experience Camp in independent ways!
 For morning programs, 789's should meet their group at their first assigned program location on the Morning Activity Grid in the Blue book.
-A dedicated staff member will guide the group between programs (three each morning, except Sunday, skits!), but parents should talk with their kids about what to do when the third program ends at 11:35 AM.
+A dedicated staff member will guide the group between programs, and parents should talk with their kids about what to do when the program ends at 11:25 AM.
 Often parents ask their kids to meet them at their cabin or near the Dining Hall for lunch (which begins at noon).

 In the afternoons, 789's can do age appropriate activities listed in the daily special events schedule.
 The afternoon 789 program should help provide some structure and guidance for 789's without sacrificing the independence gained, with the side-benefit of encouraging them to explore the different varieties camp has to offer.
+Monday-Friday, afternoons begin with a special kick-off activity hosted by 789's staff.